zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zdp_definition.md

 |DstAddress                 |IEEE address               |
 |DstEndpoint                |Unsigned 8-bit integer     |

+##### SrcAddress
+The IEEE address for the source.

+##### SrcEndpoint
+The source endpoint for the binding entry.

+##### BindCluster
+The identifier of the cluster on the source device that is bound to the destination.

+##### DstAddrMode
+The addressing mode for the destination address used in this command.
+This field can take one of the non-reserved values from the following list:
+0x00 = reserved
+0x01 = 16-bit group address for DstAddress and DstEndp not present 0x02 = reserved
+0x03 = 64-bit extended address for DstAddress and DstEndp present 0x04 – 0xff = reserved

+##### DstAddress
+The destination address for the binding entry.

+##### DstEndpoint
+This field shall be present only if the DstAddrMode field has a value of 0x03 and, if present, shall be the destination endpoint for the binding entry.

 #### Unbind Request [0x0022]

 The Unbind_req is generated from a Local Device wishing to remove a Binding